KarateTD/thebestdarngirls/README.md

 | USER_COMMAND | main menu<br/>movie options<br/>repeat<br/>good bye |
 | MENU_OPTIONS | Video on Demand<br/>Must Buy<br/>Made for TV<br/>In The Theater |
 | LETTER_CHOICE | 1 through 5 |

+To push the code to your Lambda function, you run the following commands

+## Test
+First, you must have an account on the <a href="https://developer.amazon.com/alexa/console/ask" target="_blank">Alexa Developer Console</a>.